deveshlodhi792/cybersecurity-notes/Metasploit_notes.md

 - search using keywords such as type and platform.
 For eg. <mark>search type: auxiliary telnt</mark>.

 🔴 Working with modules
+- <mark>use</mark> - to use a module
+- Base on the module one use, additional or different parameters are needed to be set.
+- <mark>show options</mark> - command to list the required parameter of current module.
 -